AdobeDocs/experience-manager-65.fr-FR/help/forms/using/admin-help/customizing-search-templates.md

 ---
 title: Personnalisation des modèles de recherche
 seo-title: Customizing search templates
-description: Vous pouvez créer des modèles de recherche à utiliser dans Workspace pour rechercher des instances de processus depuis les pages de tâches et de suivi.
+description: Vous pouvez créer des modèles de recherche à utiliser dans Workspace pour rechercher des instances de processus à partir des pages de tâches et de suivi.
 Vous pouvez également modifier ou supprimer des modèles de recherche existants.
 seo-description: You can create search templates to be used in Workspace to search for instances of processes from the To Do and Tracking pages.
 You can also edit or delete existing search templates.
 uuid: 2043ba8a-07f0-4054-af3c-f3a14c2183ab
 contentOwner: admin